 - salt & pepper

 - In a bowl mix together hoisin sauce, ginger, soy sauce, red wine vinegar, honey and garlic.
-Set aside.
+Set aside 1/4 cup to drizzle on later.

 - In a skillet, heat oil over high heat.
 Season pork with salt & pepper.
 When the oil is ready quick sear your pork tenderloin on all sides.

 - Brush pork with your sauce and grill over low heat on natural gas BBQ for about 15 minutes turning and basting as you go with more sauce.
-Grill for about 30 minutes or until a thermometer registers 170F (and a hint of pink remains).
+Grill for about 30 minutes or until a thermometer registers 160F.
+Disgard leftover sauce.

 - When done put your pork on a platter and tent it for at least 5-10 minutes before serving.